preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index.rst

 + **Welcome Page**: Choose to link to a SharePoint site or to Microsoft Teams.
 + **Privacy**: Decide if the Group should be Private or Public.

-SharePoint Team Site
+SharePoint teamsite
 ------------------------------------------------------------
-For a SharePoint Team Site, these settings are available for Setup:
+For a SharePoint teamsite, these settings are available for Setup:

 .. image:: teamwork-settings-setup-teamsite-v7.png

-+ **Site Design**: Here templates can be available, templates made according to Microsoft's standard for Site Design.
++ **Site Design**: Here templates can be available, templates made according to Microsoft's standard for site design.
 Such templates can be used in Omnia.
 Not mandatory.
 If no such templates are available, the list is empty.
-For more information about Site Design, see this Microsoft page: https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-overview
+For more information about site design, see this Microsoft page: https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-overview
 + **Languages**: Select language to be used for system texts in the site. **Note!** Only languages available in Microsoft 365 can be selected here.
 That is what the list contains.
 + **User can select language**: Select this option to enable language selection by the user creating the site.
 + **Time Zones**: Select the correct time zone here.